In this article, I want to talk about the importance of education while looking for a job.

 Education refers to going to school until the 10th and pursuing college until the 12th; it puts all efforts into getting into a respected and popular university to get a job.

-Although the latter statement is true, it is part of the vast and expanded definition of education.
+Although the latter statement is true, it is part of education’s vast and expanded definition.

 Thomas Jefferson- Philosophy